forever-jekyll/forever-jekyll/README.md

 # [Forever Jekyll - A simple, elegant & full featured Jekyll theme](https://forever-jekyll.github.io)
-Well, as the name suggests, `Forever Jekyll` is a theme-template-boilerplate for `Jekyll`.
+`Forever Jekyll` is a theme-template-boilerplate for `Jekyll`.
 Primary goal of `Forever Jekyll` is to make the task of building a personal website with `Jekyll` so easy that even a person with non-computing background should be able to do it with ease.

-You can check-out this animated GIF if you wish to have a sneak peek at `Forever Jekyll` before continuing,

-:trumpet::trumpet: [**Forever Jekyll GIF**](https://i.imgur.com/a6r9sIE.gif) :trumpet::trumpet:

 ## Introduction
 In an era of internet everyone should have a personal website or a blog.
 Their own personal space on `WWW`.
 It shouldn't be too difficult to own a personal web space in 21st century, right?
 Yes, right but apparently it is not that easy.
 To be honest it is difficult and confusing.
 It shouldn't be, but is. `Blogger` has long been dead. `Weebly` and `Wix` are not up to the quality mark to say the least. `WordPress` and `ghost` are not free.
 Site generators like `Jekyll`, `Hugo`, `Grav`, `Gatsby`, `Pelican` are great but they all require a fair amount of expertise in programming language(s) and a very good knowledge of computers and operating system(s), plus you'll have to host the created site somewhere on your own.
 This is one of the primary reasons why so many people with a dream of starting a blog or creating their own website end-up leaving their dreams unfulfilled.
 Now picture is not entirely black, there are a few options and solutions out there that can help an average person create his/her own blog/site without too many hassles and for free.
 Free as in Beer and free as in Freedom too. `Forever Jekyll` is one of them.